Significant Disproportionality Frequently Asked Questions (FAQ)

 Can districts and community schools appeal their disproportionality data?

 Yes.
 Districts and community schools may appeal their disproportionality data for any of the three years included in the calculation.
 A district or community school must submit a Data Appeals Form and student records documenting the data reporting errors.
-If the Department of Education and Workforce approves the data appeal, the district or community school will submit Section A of the Self-Review Summary Report.
+If the Department of Education and Workforce approves the data appeal, the district or community school will submit Section A of the Indicator Analysis.
 Once the Department approves the report, the district or community school will submit an Improvement Plan for data reporting.
 The district or community school will be required to submit documentation showing it has completed all Improvement Plan activities.
-Every district and community school with a verified data reporting error will lose one point on its Special Education Rating for Timely and Accurate Data.
+Every district and community school with a verified data reporting error will lose one point on its Special Education Rating for Valid and Reliable Data.

 All documents and submission deadlines will be linked within the Special Education Profile.